Seattle will provide $800 in supermarket vouchers to thousands of families during coronavirus crisis

 Seattle will provide $800 in vouchers to more than 6,000 families to help them buy food, cleaning supplies and other household goods during the coronavirus pandemic at Safeway supermarkets, Mayor Jenny Durkan announced Monday.

+Durkan also plans to impose a moratorium on commercial evictions of small businesses and nonprofit organizations, she said in a news release about the city’s latest attempts to help people rocked by the impacts of the public health crisis on the local economy.

+Measures meant to slow the spread of the virus have led many businesses to shut down and disrupted the gig economy, and school closures have created childcare challenges for many working parents.

-The city will spend $5 million on the vouchers, which will be distributed to 6,250 families already enrolled in city-subsidized childcare and food-assistance programs, a Durkan news release said.
+The city will spend $5 million on the supermarket vouchers, which will be distributed to 6,250 families already enrolled in city-subsidized childcare and food-assistance programs, the Durkan news release said.
 Each family will receive two $400 vouchers, in installments, through the mail, the release said.

 The vouchers will be usable at any Safeway in Washington for food and household goods, not including tobacco, alcohol, lottery tickets and fuel, according to the release.
 Families will be required to sign up for free Safeway memberships, the release said.

-Several City Council members expressed support for the action in Monday’s release.
+City Councilmembers Lorena González, Teresa Mosqueda and Tammy Morales expressed support for the action in Monday’s release.
 The mayor’s office didn’t immediately say where the $5 million would come from.

 “We know that working families in Seattle are already struggling because of the COVID-19 pandemic,” Durkan said in a statement, referring to the illness caused by the virus.
 “As schools and child care facilities close, we need to do everything we can to support families and ensure they can put food on the table.”